Art

 Pathway

-Level 2 Science
+Level 2 General Science

 Fundamental Science is designed to focus the interest of those students who are specifically interested in the Science and would like to experience a range of sciences (biology, chemistry and physics).
 This Level 1 Science course is assessed internally (within school), and has no end-of-year exams.
 However, all important science concepts will be covered to allow the student access to Level 2 Internal Senior Science.